kangasta/jenkins-examples/README.md

       // In order to be able to use http://sonarqube:9000 we need to be in the
       // same network as Jenkins and SonarQube are in. args '--net jenkins_default'
-      // To quarantee that the workspace contains the sources pulled in previous
+      // To guarantee that the workspace contains the sources pulled in previous
       // stage, we need to use the pipeline level workspace. reuseNode true
     }